gCembalo/gCembalo.github.io/assets/pages/lecture_notes.md

 <hr>

 I collect in this Post all my lectures notes that I consider valid to share.
 There are some of them written in LaTeX, but other handwritten.
-I refer to Gems, speaking about notes that are part of a broader field, but which I prefer to separate for better readability.
+I refer to Gems, speaking about notes that are part of a broader field, but which I prefer to separate for better readability. <br>

+You can see the CV of my MSc in Theoretical Physics [here](/assets/pdf/CV/CV_teorica.pdf), and all the references (suggested by the respective professor) for all the courses that I attend [here](/assets/pdf/lecture_notes/references_teorica.pdf).

 ## LaTeX Notes